ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

                R -- R -- ingest -- egress -- R ------+
                      <--- overlay traffic path --->

- Figure 1:  Network Overlay routing select traffic via an alternate path
+ Figure 1:  Network Overlay routing selects traffic via an alternate path
 ~~~

 ### Partitioning

-Network Overlay policy changes includes an alternate routing policy since a fundamental aspect of this design is the tunneling of connections through alternate paths to enhance privacy.
+Network Overlay policy changes include an alternate routing policy since a fundamental aspect of this design is the tunneling of connections through alternate paths to enhance privacy.
 The reasons for this approach are discussed in the IAB document [Partitioning as an Architecture for Privacy](https://datatracker.ietf.org/doc/draft-iab-privacy-partitioning/).

-### Procotol Policy Changes
+### Protocol Policy Changes

 Network overlays have been seen to make application and transport protocol changes from what is expected.
-Such changes such as HTTP2/tcp into HTTP3/QUIC and HTTP2 into HTTPS2+TLS are performed by some privacy enhancing approaches, converting what is considered an undersirable protocol choice into what is considered a better alternative, hidden under the covers from the application.
+Changes such as HTTP2/tcp into HTTP3/QUIC and HTTP2 into HTTPS2+TLS are performed by some privacy enhancing approaches, converting what is considered an undesirable protocol choice into what is considered a better alternative, hidden under the covers from the application.

 One impact occurs when the protocol change alters the network as seen by the video application.
-For instance, a video application may make a test fetch of video inorder to test measure network conditions which will be use to make streaming decisions for the actual content being accessed.
-If the application test probe uses HTTP2/tcp to test, but the actual content access request over HTTP2/tcp is converted to HTTP3/QUIC then the video platform does not have accurate results from it test probe which can directly lead to eroneous non-optimal choices by the video player algorithm.
+For instance, a video application may make a test fetch of video in order measure network conditions which will be used to make streaming decisions for the actual content being accessed.
+If the application test probe uses HTTP2/tcp to test, but the actual content access request over HTTP2/tcp is converted to HTTP3/QUIC then the video platform does not have accurate results from its test probe which can directly lead to erroneous non-optimal choices by the video player algorithm.

 ### Encryption Policy

-Changing the encryption policy applied to video streams either adding where it wasn't orginally used or removing if it was originally specified can cause a wide range of operational problems.
+Changing the encryption policy applied to video streams either adding where it wasn't originally used or removing if it was originally specified can cause a wide range of operational problems.

 #### Forced Encryption Upgrade

-Changing unencrytped HTTP2 to encrypted HTTP2+TLS connects will prohibit streaming workflows that involve content detection as part of the network delivery.
+Changing unencrypted HTTP2 to encrypted HTTP2+TLS connects will prohibit streaming workflows that involve content detection as part of the network delivery.
 This
 can result in video traffic not being correctly identified and the incorrect network policies being applied to it.
 This is particularly problematic in environments
 using multicast and in mobile environments.

 #### Forced Encryption Downgrade

-Equally so, removing of encryption applied to the transport stream by a streaming platform would be significantly problematic as such encryption may be part of a content protection and content integrity protections architecture.
+Equally so, the removal of encryption applied to the transport stream by a streaming platform would be significantly problematic as such encryption may be part of a content protection and content integrity protections architecture.

 ### Address Policy Changes

-IP address changes such as converting from IPv4 to IPv6 or  IPv6 to IPv4, done unexpectantly or done invisibly to the application can cause both routing and cache selection issues, as well as cause problems in debugging situations causing engineers to not be using the correct address when examining logs, doing their own test probes etc.
+IP address changes such as converting from IPv4 to IPv6 or  IPv6 to IPv4, done unexpectantly unexpectedlyor done invisibly to the application can cause both routing and cache selection issues, as well as cause problems in debugging situations causing engineers to not be using the correct address when examining logs, doing their own test probes etc.

 Source IP Address assignment changes, again when done invisibly to the application can cause significant disruption.
-Platform authentication gateways that associate session authorizations with the sessions devices IP address can result in service access denial when associated addresses change unexpectedly.
+Platform authentication gateways that associate session authorizations with the session's device's IP address can result in service access denial when associated addresses change unexpectedly.
 For example, when the device address as seen by the video application is different from the device address seen by the associated streaming platform, this can result in the platform rejecting logins, content access and other service functions from the device.

 ### DNS Policy Changes

-Network overlays that change DNS setting have long been an issue for CDN architectures that use DNS as part of their load balancing architecture.
+Network overlays that change DNS settings have long been an issue for CDN architectures that use DNS as part of their load balancing architecture.

 #### DNS0

-DNS0 extension information was specifically designed to help CDN cache selection logic by providing more information to the decision making algorithms, so a policy change that changes the DNS resolver for an appliction to a different resolver that does not support DNS0 can have quite a significant impact to a video application.
+DNS0 extension information was specifically designed to help CDN cache selection logic by providing more information to the decision making algorithms, so a policy change that changes the DNS resolver for an application to a different resolver that does not support DNS0 can have quite a significant impact to a video application.

 ### Log Data Changes